Black Friday 2020 gaming monitor deals: the best 144Hz, 240Hz and ultrawide deals

 The Razer Raptor is one of the best gaming monitors I’ve tested all year, and so this year’s Black Friday discount of at least £170 (it cost £700 when I reviewed it in March) is most welcome.
 It has a fantastic panel, it’s got full G-Sync Compatible certification and exquisite cable management round the back of the stand.
 I’m not joking.
 It’s a great buy at this price, although there are cheaper 144Hz 1440p monitors available below, too.

+The MSI Optix MAG272CQR is a fantastic gaming monitor, and Overclockers now have the best price after Ebuyer’s identical deal sold out.
+It might only be £50 cheaper than normal, but it’s an RPS favourite that’s well worth considering.
+It’s also £349 at Currys PC World, too.

+This is the smaller 24in, 144Hz model of the CRG5 above, and it’s currently £30 off its usual price, matching the HP 24x below.
+Its design is a lot less ‘gamery’ than the HP, and it comes with a more accurate IPS panel for better colours, but the HP has the added bonus of a height-adjustable stand.
+Both are official G-Sync Compatible screens, though, so it really depends what your priorities are – a flexible stand or something that won’t embarrass you in your home office.

-This is a new all-time low price for this 144Hz HP display, and it’s one of Nvidia’s officially certified G-Sync Compatible monitors, too, making it a great buy for AMD and Nvidia GPU owners alike.
+This is a new all-time low price for this 144Hz HP display, making it a great alternative to the Samsung CRG5 directly above.
+It’s one of Nvidia’s officially certified G-Sync Compatible monitors, too, making it a great buy for AMD and Nvidia GPU owners alike.

 Another official G-Sync Compatible screen, the HP Omen 27i raises the resolution to 1440p and throws in an even higher 165Hz refresh rate.
 Even better, this is a new all-time low price for this particular model, beating its previous record of £424 over Prime Day.